araujoroberts/araujorobert/README.md

 # Hi! my name is Roberto Araujo

-I'm a Computational Physicist and I turn real life situations into mathematical models.

-**To do so I apply**:
+I'm a computational modeler and data analyst with a backgrownd in physics and applied water science.
+I hold a Bachelor’s degree in Physics and am currently completing a Master’s degree in Water Science, where I specialize in numerical modeling of real-world hydrological systems.

+My academic training has provided me with solid foundations in physics, mathematics, and scientific programming, which I apply to numerical simulations, statistical analysis, and data-driven modeling.

+**My intesrests are**:
-- Programming
+- Scientific Programming
 - Numerical Methods
-- Theoretical Mechanics
-- Linear Algebra
-- Multivariant Calculus
 - Differential Equations
-- Time Series
-- Statistics
-- Data Analysis
+- Statistics and Data Analysis
-- Data Visualization
-- Optimization Methods
+- Optimization Techniques
-- Machine Learning Algorithms
+- Machine Learning

 **Programming Languages**:
 - Python
 - R
-- Fortran
-- SQL
-- Power BI
+- Matlab

 <!--
 **araujorobert/araujorobert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.